halex9000/mybackup/README.md

 </pre>

-#Each row after contain a single backup command
-#Each field is separated by semicolon ;
+#Each row after first contains a single backup command where each field is separated by semicolon (;)

 <pre>
 CopyType;Dir_From;Dir_To;Zip_File;Incremental;FilePrefix;FormatDate;MySQLHost;MySQL_DB;MySQL_User;MySQL_Pass